Peace of. Mind

 My book answers many of the questions readers of this post may have – including how to help their child find recovery compassionately.
 Click on the book for more information.
 I hope the book is helpful.

-Meditation is another way to give your mind a break, and it has many other health benefits.
+Meditation is another way to give your mind a break and has many other health benefits.
 If you are unsure about meditation, some apps are now available to help you get started.
 I like 10% Happier, Calm, Insight Timer, and Headspace.

 People who meditate are less stressed and calmer.
 I want that for you.

 My meditation practice is not perfect.
 I do start and stop from time to time.
 Yet, I can tell the difference when I keep up with a meditation routine.
-I am more peaceful and relaxed.
-My life feels more balanced when I meditate regularly.
+I am more peaceful and relaxed, and my life feels more balanced when I meditate regularly.

 I want that for you as well.

 It can take as little as ten minutes a day.
-You can always start with baby steps, such as one minute at a time, and go from there.
+You can always start with baby steps, one minute at a time, and go from there.

 Peace of mind is a gift that we give ourselves.
-When our life feels like it’s in chaos, we can choose to make changes to live a more peaceful existence.
+When our lives feel chaotic, we can choose to make changes to live a more peaceful existence.

 Get your own house in order.
 Take time to understand what your child is going through.
 You can only do that once you do the work to feel your best and stay resilient.